diffusedlabs/diffusedlabs/README.md

 ## Connect With Us

 Stay updated with our latest developments and join our vibrant community.
-Follow us on Twitter at [@DiffusedLabs](https://x.com/DiffusedLabs) for insights, news, and opportunities to engage with our team and fellow innovators in the DeFi space.
+Follow us on Twitter at <a href="https://x.com/DiffusedLabs" target="_blank" rel="noopener noreferrer">@DiffusedLabs</a> for insights, news, and opportunities to engage with our team and fellow innovators in the DeFi space.
-Join our Discord community: [Discord](https://discord.gg/vkMctx3PEd)
+Join our Discord community: <a href="https://discord.gg/vkMctx3PEd" target="_blank" rel="noopener noreferrer">Discord</a>

 Join us in shaping the future of decentralized finance and building innovative solutions that empower everyone to participate in the digital economy.